uktrade/stream-zip/docs/getting-started.md

     print(zipped_chunk)
 ```

 This pattern of generators is typical for stream-unzip.
-It allows avoiding loading all the bytes of member files into memory at once.
+Depending on how the generators are defined, it allows avoiding loading all the bytes of member files into memory at once.

 ## Modes